 Another piece of dogma that continues to steer Americans’ eating habits—and thyroid health—in the wrong direction is the slow-to-go-away advice to eat a lowfat diet.
 (Fortunately, this advice also has just taken a major hit; an eighteen-country study published in The Lancet in November 2017 shows no association between total fat or saturated fat intake and heart disease, while pointing to a higher risk of total mortality associated with high carbohydrate intake.19)

-The Hormones & Balance website (authored by a holistic health coach who recovered from Graves’ Disease, Hashimoto’s and adrenal fatigue) makes the point that our bodies need good-quality fats to absorb the all-important fat-soluble vitamins (A, D, E and K)—crucial vitamins that thyroid patients often are lacking.20 Secondly, the body needs fats to make hormones; when intake of healthy fats is inadequate, hormone levels “plummet” and the hormone-producing thyroid “similarly takes a hit.”20 Some of the healthiest fats in this (and many other) regards include butter, ghee and coconut oil.
-As certified nutritionist Kim Schuette points out, all three fats are excellent sources of butyric acid, which plays an important role in supporting delivery of thyroid hormones to receptor sites throughout the body.21 Others agree that “high intake of saturated and monounsaturated fat but low intake of polyunsaturated fat would seem to be optimal for thyroid function.”22
+The Hormones & Balance website (authored by a holistic health coach who recovered from Graves’ Disease, Hashimoto’s and adrenal fatigue) makes the point that our bodies need good-quality fats to absorb the all-important fat-soluble vitamins (A, D, E and K)—crucial vitamins that thyroid patients often are lacking.20 Secondly, the body needs fats to make hormones; when intake of healthy fats is inadequate, hormone levels “plummet” and the hormone-producing thyroid “similarly takes a hit.”20 Some of the healthiest fats in this (and many other) regards include butter and ghee.
+As certified nutritionist Kim Schuette points out, both fats are excellent sources of butyric acid, which plays an important role in supporting delivery of thyroid hormones to receptor sites throughout the body.21 Others agree that “high intake of saturated and monounsaturated fat but low intake of polyunsaturated fat would seem to be optimal for thyroid function.”22

 Schuette’s discussion of beneficial fats arises in the context of an article focusing on the problems associated with long-term avoidance of complex carbohydrates.21 As healing regimens such as the ketogenic and GAPS diets have gained in popularity (alongside continued fascination with lower-carb paleo and “ancestral” diets), the role to be played by carbohydrates in a healthy diet has become “hotly contested” and “completely confusing.”23